 This is a holiday that can be enjoyed by anyone, regardless of age, gender, or nationality.
-Because of this, the UN wants World Bicycle Day to highlight the fact that the bicycle should be seen as a symbol of mutual understanding which promotes a culture of peace.
+So, the UN wants World Bicycle Day to highlight the bicycle should be seen as a symbol of mutual understanding which promotes a culture of peace.

 How to celebrate World Bicycle Day

-While you're riding a bike today you can participate in World Bicycle Relief's campaign #CyclingActsofKindness.
-The idea is to do something nice while riding a bicycle, this could be visiting an elderly relative, dropping off some food for a friend, or offer to pick up a neighbor’s groceries.
+While riding a bike today you can participate in World Bicycle Relief's campaign #CyclingActsofKindness.
+The idea is to do something nice while riding a bicycle, this could be visiting an elderly relative, dropping off some food for a friend, or offering to pick up a neighbor’s groceries.

 The first bicycles, also known as "velocipedes," were invented in the early 1800s.
 They had no pedals and were propelled by pushing off the ground with your feet.